Climate Change

 Article 6.4 standards define reliable and transparent carbon markets.
 Among other points, a deal on 6.8 facilitates international cooperation through non-market approaches.

 Trust in provisional international and bilateral carbon dioxide certificates has deteriorated.
-There have been cases of major fraud while some emission offsetting technologies proved to be unreliable or ineffective.
+There have been cases of major fraud while some emission offsetting technologies and methods proved to be unreliable or ineffective.
 Skeptics are pointing the finger at the fossil fuel industry and arguing that planting trees and capturing emissions are excuses for companies to maintain business as usual.

 A global mechanism could create an asset category out of preserving rainforests, national parks and ecosystems.
 Delivery and effects are anyone’s guess, though.